CNCLgithub/GalileoEvents/README.md

 1. Create a branch based off the current master (preferably on their own fork)
 2. Add commits to that new branch
-3. push the new branch and submit a pull request to master
+3. push the new branch and submit a pull request to dev

 ## Setup